Transparency disclosure: I use Gusto to run payroll for my own business.

 Gusto actually sends out email reminders a few days before your payroll is set to be run, then again to remind you when the last possible time is to run payroll so it’s paid on time.

-But even then, it’s easy to forget to run payroll on time, even it is for yourself, with all of your responsibilities 🤦
+But even then, it’s easy to forget to run your payroll on time, even if it is for yourself, with all of your responsibilities?

 That’s what makes the automated payroll feature so valuable to many of my clients.